pmk6vc/express-movers/README.md

 - Set up logging
 - Consider document database instead of relational before going too deep

-- Use setup script in jest (TODO about concurrency) - make sure to have proper beforeEach, beforeAll, afterEach, afterAll
 - Update github actions to run tests as prereq
 - Update test suite to cover middleware and actual body of response
-- Update test suite to run down migrations (could be used in afterAll)
 - Knock out TODOs about DI and interfaces
 - Prettify